Legislative Consultant - Treasurers' Association & Core Legislative Group Coordinator

 Aurora Flores joined the TAC Legislative Department in May 2006.
-Flores is deeply connected and well versed in the intricacies of the legislative process having worked in and around the Capitol and for a state agency during the past 22 years.
+Flores is deeply connected and well versed in the intricacies of the legislative process, having worked in and around the Capitol and for a state agency during the past 24 years.
 She provides coalition building and legislative strategy for local government issues.
-Through regional meetings across the state, Ms. Flores has brought together county officials and legislators in their home districts for policy discussion, ensuring local officials develop relationships and remain active participants with the legislature.
+Through regional meetings across the state, Flores has brought together county officials and legislators in their home districts for policy discussions, ensuring local officials develop relationships and remain active participants with the Texas Legislature.

-A native of Harlingen in the Rio Grande Valley, Aurora earned a B.S. from Northwestern University in Evanston, Illinois, and a Masters of Business Administration from St. Edward’s University in Austin, Texas.
+A native of Harlingen in the Rio Grande Valley, Flores earned a bachelor’s of science degree from Northwestern University in Evanston, Illinois, and a master’s of business administration from St. Edward’s University in Austin.
 Her professional background also includes employment with the Texas General Land Office Marketing Division, and she brings communications and media relations skills from her work in television news.

 During the legislative interim, Aurora travels the state making county visits, attending county conferences and speaking at legislative exchanges to connect county officials with the legislative process.
-She is Legislative Liaison to the County Treasurers Association and monitors issues such as:
+She is Legislative Consultant to the County Treasurers’ Association and Core Legislative Group Coordinator and monitors issues such as:

 - South Texas County Judges and Commissioners concerns